christofolo/christofolo.github.io/musictheory.md

 7. The 19th fret is B♮ or just "B" for short.
 8. The 20th fret is C again.
 (Note: 8th fret + 12 frets = 20th fret)

-You'll notice that the scale will contain each letter name and loop back to A after the G.
+You'll notice that the scale will contain each letter name and loop back to A after you reach G.

 ![ ]({{ site.baseurl }}/images/c-major-scale-rainbow.png?abc){: .mx-auto.d-block :}

 Why are E and F right next to each other?
 And why are B and C right next to each other?

-It's because of the Major Scale formula.
-Remember 221-2221?
-Let me show you on the fretboard again:
+It's because of 3 things:

+ - the Major Scale formula
+ - The fact that we only use 7 notes
+ - The fact that we don't skip any letters

+ If you put C on the 8th fret (see below), and if the next 6 letters in the scale are D, E, F, G, A, B, then you MUST put F right next to E and you MUST put C right next to B.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png?abc){: .mx-auto.d-block :}
 *This is the C Major Scale without labeling the note names*